Hinksey Halt railway station

 Hinksey Halt railway station was built by the Great Western Railway to serve New Hinksey, a suburb of Oxford.

 History

-The station was situated on the main Didcot to railway line, to the north of the site of Millstream Junction, the junction for the original terminus at Oxford (Grandpont), which was later a goods station but had closed by 1900.
+The station was situated on the Didcot to Cherwell Valley line, to the north of the site of Millstream Junction, the junction for the original terminus at Oxford (Grandpont), which was later a goods station but had closed by 1900.
 Access to Hinksey Halt was via Norreys Avenue and a footpath across the adjacent reservoir.
 The reservoir was formerly a ballast pit, dug by the GWR between 1844 and 1848.